DanielBlaker/Bill-Ninja/README.md

 # Bill-Ninja

-Use your phones gyroscope to bat expences into an approval or a rejection like a wii remote!
+Use your phone's gyroscope to bat expences into an approval or a rejection like a wii remote!

 Streaming from Phone to Desktop using socket.io!